helm/helm/docs/charts.md

 sensitive_.

 - `Release.Name`: The name of the release (not the chart)
 - `Release.Service`: The service that conducted the release.
-Usually this is `Tiller`.
 - `Release.IsUpgrade`: This is set to true if the current operation is an upgrade or rollback.
 - `Release.IsInstall`: This is set to true if the current operation is an install.